Whistler Wide Sleeve Crochet Sweater Free Pattern

 Note unless stated otherwise turning chains do not count as a stitch if there are 1 or 2 chains and the turning chain does count as a stitch if there are 3 or 4 chains.

-SUMMARY of CONSTRUCTION for The Whistler Bell Sleeve Crochet Sweater
+SUMMARY of CONSTRUCTION for The Whistler Wide Sleeve Crochet Sweater

 PERMISSIONS AND COPYRIGHT

-Please do not publish or share The Whistler Bell Sleeve Crochet Sweater pattern as your own.
-You may crochet items to sell using this pattern upon permission by email at [email protected].
+You may crochet items to sell using The Whistler Wide Sleeve Crochet Sweater pattern upon permission by email at [email protected].
 Please link back to this post in exchange.
-Please do NOT use my photos as your own photos.

-PATTERN INSTRUCTIONS for The Whistler Bell Sleeve Crochet Sweater
+PATTERN INSTRUCTIONS for The Whistler Wide Sleeve Crochet Sweater

 Crochet the Lower Part of the Back Panel